Aditya-Chowdhry/Aditya-Chowdhry.github.io/_posts/2019-03-24-giving-back-to-community.markdown

 ..etc Or any other questions.

 ## Why I am doing this?
-In India, lakhs of engineers graduate everywhere and only a handful of engineers secure a good engineering job. <https://economictimes.indiatimes.com/jobs/only-6-of-those-passing-out-of-indias-engineering-colleges-are-fit-for-a-job/articleshow/64446292.cms>
+In India, lakhs of engineers graduate everyear and only a handful of engineers secure a good engineering job. <https://economictimes.indiatimes.com/jobs/only-6-of-those-passing-out-of-indias-engineering-colleges-are-fit-for-a-job/articleshow/64446292.cms>

 I can't change the above completely but I want to focus on those who are genuinely interested in making a career in this field but lack good mentorship and connect with the current industry.